 You can read more about Bell’s Let’s Talk initiative here.

-I’m not going to share my stepkids’ stories because it’s not really my place, but I will say that my husband and I have been heavily involved in the world of child psychiatrist and psychologists for the last few years and it’s not always as easy or straightforward process when it should be.
+I’m not going to share my stepkids’ stories because it’s not really my place, but I will say that my husband and I have been heavily involved in the world of child psychiatrist and psychologists for the last few years and it’s not always as easy or straightforward process when it really should be.
 I will share mine story though…

 At the time I thought because I was in a relationship with him, it wasn’t rape and he made me feel like I was in the wrong for being upset.
 But he apologized if I “didn’t understand” what had happened between us.